How to boost your traffic through social media?

 War is declared.

 Choose the optimal time to post depending on the time your followers are most likely to be connected to their social networks.
-Studies have been carried out to show what the optimal times are to post on Facebook or Twitter.
+Studies have been carried out to show the optimal times to post on Facebook or Twitter.
 For example for B2B, work breaks are a prime time to engage with your followers whereas for B2C, followers are more active on weekends.
 Fridays are also a good day for posting something upbeat as users are usually at their happiest…I wonder why?

 Think about creating a calendar for your social media posts.
 Here at Cocolyze, we plan all our social media posts in advance and write them down in a calendar.
 We also start looking into the 2 or 3 months ahead.